90K Skyline Ridge Loop.

 Distance: 55.5 mi Total elevation change: 5078 ft

 This is one of the Bay Area’s most spectacular loops.
 The route starts with a gradual climb through Steven’s Canyon, past Mountain Winery, then a 5.5 mile steady ascent to Saratoga Gap at 2600 ft.
-From here riders are treated to a glorious 14 mile decent along Skyline Ridge to Sky Londa at 1500 feet, passing stunning panoramic vistas of the Bay Area, coastal mountains and Pacific coastline.
+From here riders are treated to a glorious 14 mile descent along Skyline Ridge to Sky Londa at 1500 feet, passing stunning panoramic vistas of the Bay Area, coastal mountains and Pacific coastline.
 From Sky Londa riders have a fast descent down Woodside Rd into Woodside where they join the ever popular Alpine Loop via Whiskey Hill Rd. returning to Cupertino via the beautiful backroads of Los Altos Hills.
 This route is intended for advanced cyclists.

-60K Los Altos Hills – Portola Valley Loop.
+60K Los Altos Hills – Portola Valley Loop

 Distance: 40.7 mi Total elevation change: 2689 ft